-Founded by Ou Virak in late 2015, Future Forum is a new and independent think tank generating new thinking for a new Cambodia.
+Founded by Ou Virak in late 2015, Future Forum is an independent think tank generating new thinking for a new Cambodia.
 Future Forum’s vision is of a just, democratic, dynamic and prosperous Cambodia shaped by the needs of its people rather than its rulers.
 To make that vision a reality, our mission is to nurture a community of young thinkers, develop positive policy solutions and engender critical debate, molding the future of Cambodia – “Public.
 Policy.
 Forward.”
 Our core values are: Nurture, Create and Debate.

-While there are various civil society actors in Cambodia engaged with a wide variety of issues, a lot of current civil society work is reactive, whereas Future Forum takes a step back and adopt a more measured, analytical and considered approach,that identifies underlying trends and employs rigorous research, and creative and principled policy recommendations to help shape Cambodia’s policy discourse.
+While there are various civil society actors in Cambodia engaged with a wide variety of issues,Future Forum takes a broader view and adopts a more measured, analytical and considered approach,that identifies underlying trends and employs rigorous research, and creative and principled policy recommendations to help shape Cambodia’s policy discourse.

-Rather than simply identifying problems, Future Forum adopts a solution-oriented approach, and uses its research to equip key decision-makers with detailed, specific, constructive policy solutions to Cambodia’s issues.
-Future Forum is fully independent and therefore free to tackle difficult issues and able to formulate policy recommendations that are principled, critical yet positive, and in line with international human rights standards.
+While there are a handful of organizations which are engaged in research and policy work, Future Forum is different in that we are fully independent and therefore free to tackle difficult issues and able to formulate policy recommendations that are principled, critical yet positive, and in line with international human rights standards.

-This forum is closely linked to Future Forum’s other programmatic areas – namely, the Research Hub, the Advisory Services, and the Civic Education component – and provides substantive policy analysis to support those programs and activities.
-All of Future Forum’s outputs are grounded in the idea of the “Cambodia We Want,” i.e. on focusing on the longer-term ways forward for Cambodia and in establishing a positive vision for Cambodia, rather than on reiterating the problems.
+This forum is closely linked to Future Forum’s other programmatic areas – namely, Community of Researchers, and the Civic Education components – and provides a substantive policy forum to support those programs and activities where the Forum community is able to present and to discuss their respective research programs.
+All of Future Forum’s outputs are grounded in the idea of the “The Cambodia We Want,” i.e. focusing on long term paths forward for Cambodia and in establishing a positive vision for Cambodia, rather than on reiterating the problems.